 And the BORA system has a huge design advantage over a traditional extractor hood, as it gives you much more flexibility on where to locate your hob.

-BORA offers three product types to suit the needs of every cook…
+BORA offers products to suit the needs of every cook…

 BORA Professional 2.0